 completed it will automatically route to the manager for the next step.

 The manager rates all competencies and provides summary comments for each competency and goal.
 The manager meets with the employee to discuss all sections of the evaluation.
 If the employee is receiving a Needs Improvement or Does Not Meet Minimum Requirements rating, the manager should contact their Human Resources Business Partner immediately before submitting the review.

 Step 4: Employee Signature

-The employee will access the review to electronically sign the evaluation.
-The signature does not imply agreement with the content of the review.
-It only indicates the employee’s awareness of the information contained therein.
-If employees have concerns about the ratings or comments the manager has provided, please refer to Human Resources for guidance on resolution.
+receipt of the evaluation.
+The employee’s signature does not imply agreement with the content of the performance evaluation.
+It only indicates the employee’s awareness of the information contained in the evaluation.

 Step 5: Manager Signature

 The manager reviews the employee comments, may add comments, and electronically signs

 indicating approval of completion.
 The completed evaluation is automatically forwarded to Human

 If you have any questions or issues during the performance review process, please email email@example.com.

 Visit our FAQs if you are new to the software.